chocolatetoothpaste/camino/README.md

 event.preventDefault();
 ```

 This may not be the best way to handle it, but it works.
 Comments/pull requests welcome.
+This behavior can be turned off by setting the `init` option to false (see docs for setting options).
+This will also turn off initial firing of popstate event for routing on first page load.

 v0.14.0+